tianshang486/mysql/intl.en-US/User Guide/Recovery/Restore MySQL data.md

  **Note:** **By Time** is displayed only if log backup is enabled.

  |
     |**Edition**|     -   Basic Edition: consists of a single node and separates computing from storage.
 This edition is cost-effective but is not recommended for production environments.
     -   High-availability: consists of a master node and a slave node.
 This edition applies to over 80% of application scenarios.
-For more information, see [Product series overview](../../../../../intl.en-US/Product Introduction/Product series/Product series overview.md).|
+ For more information, see [Product series overview](../../../../intl.en-US/Product Introduction/Product series/Product series overview.md).|
-    |**Zone**|A zone is an independent area within a region.
+    |**Zone**| A zone is an independent area within a region.
 Different zones within the same region are basically the same.

-You can deploy your RDS and ECS instances in the same zone or in different zones.Certain regions allow you deploy a High-availability instance across zones, such as **Zone F + Zone G**.
+ You can deploy your RDS and ECS instances in the same zone or in different zones.
+Certain regions allow you deploy a High-availability instance across zones, such as **Zone F + Zone G**.
 This indicates that the master and slave nodes of the High-availability instance are in two different zones so that the disaster recovery capability is higher.
 This does not incur extra costs.

  **Note:** The region of the clone instance is the same as that of the original instance.

  |
-    |**Type**|It is recommended that the specifications and storage of the clone instance be equal to higher than those of the original instance; otherwise, the data restoration may take a long time.
+    |**Type**| It is recommended that the specifications and storage of the clone instance be equal to higher than those of the original instance; otherwise, the data restoration may take a long time.

  Each type of specification provides a specific number of CPU cores, memory, maximum number of connections, and maximum IOPS.
-For details, see [Instance type list](../../../../../intl.en-US/Product Introduction/Instance types/Instance type list.md).
+For details, see [Instance types](../../../../intl.en-US/Product Introduction/Instance types/Instance types.md).

  RDS provides the following instance type families:

     -   General: A general instance has its own memory and I/O resources, and shares CPU and storage resources with other general instances on the same server.
     -   Dedicated: A dedicated instance has it own CPU, memory, storage, and I/O resources.